 Annex B: The Joint IMO/IHO/WMO Manual on Maritime Safety Information by type of hazard encoded as a S-124 Navigational Warning.

 Casualties to lights, fog signals, buoys and other aids to navigation affecting main shipping lanes.

+General Guidance: